Acute lymphoblastic leukemia: Immunophenotyping

-In addition to cell morphology and cytogenetics, immunophenotyping, a laboratory technique used to identify proteins that are expressed on their cell surface, is a key component in the diagnosis of ALL.
+In addition to cell morphology and cytogenetics, immunophenotyping, a laboratory technique that identifies cell-surface proteins, is a key component in the diagnosis of ALL.
 The preferred method of immunophenotyping is through flow cytometry.
-In the malignant lymphoblasts of ALL, expression of terminal deoxynucleotidyl transferase (TdT) on the cell surface can help differentiate malignant lymphocyte cells from reactive lymphocytes, white blood cells that are reacting normally to an infection in the body.
+In malignant lymphoblasts of ALL, expression of terminal deoxynucleotidyl transferase (TdT) on the cell surface can help differentiate malignant lymphocyte cells from reactive lymphocytes, white blood cells that are reacting normally to an infection in the body.
 On the other hand, myeloperoxidase (MPO), a marker for the myeloid lineage, is typically not expressed.
-Because precursor B cells and precursor T cells look the same, immunophenotyping can help differentiate the subtype of ALL and the level of maturity of the malignant white blood cells.
-The subtypes of ALL as determined by immunophenotype and according to the stages of maturation.
+Because precursor B cells and precursor T cells look the same, immunophenotyping can help differentiate the subtype of ALL and the maturity level of the malignant white blood cells.
+The subtypes of ALL are determined by immunophenotype and maturation stages.